Advertising vs. Social Responsibility

 Over the past four years, Impact Collaborative has conducted an informal audit of Super Bowl ads with a “socially conscious” message.
 The audit was originally part of a feasibility study for a major advertising firm that was exploring a CSR function.
 We’ve continued to assess the Super Bowl ads each year out of utter fascination.
 Of the many advertisers with a social message, less than 5% (on average) have any genuine connection with the message being conveyed.
 Less than 5%!

-During the last Super Bowl, a much talked about example was the highly criticized Dodge Ram commercial.
+During last year’s Superbowl, a much talked about example was the highly criticized Dodge Ram commercial.
 Simply put, the ad overlaid a speech by Dr. Martin Luther King Jr., about the value of service, to sell trucks.
 We can all agree (and did) that this was a huge disconnect on Dodge’s part.

 A less obvious and, in my opinion, far more manipulative and hypocritical form of this advertising is the unsubstantiated “apology” ad.
 Being a sucker for a good redemption story, I really do want to believe that Uber, Facebook, and Wells Fargo have learned from their mistakes and are on a path to being good corporate citizens.
 But then I’m confronted with constant stories about Facebook using customer data in even more dubious ways; another scandal rocking Wells Fargo; and experiences like mine with Uber.